 The following information may help to address your question:

-Visit our section on Clinical Trials & Research for resources where you may find research studies and clinical trials on amniotic band syndrome.
+Visit our section on Clinical Trials & Research for resources where you may find research studies and

 The National Institutes of Health, through the National Library of Medicine, developed ClinicalTrials.gov to provide patients, family members, and members of the public with current information on clinical research studies.
 No studies involving amniotic band syndrome are listed at this time, but check this site often for updates.
 To search for a study, use "amniotic band" as your search term.